 The process or the programs that you add is displayed on the Windows Process Selection panel.

-Repeat these steps for all the processes that you want to configure for monitoring.
+Repeat this step for all the processes that you want to configure for monitoring.

-If you do not want to configure any processes, click Next without specifying any process.
+If you do not want to monitor any processes, click Next without specifying any process.

-On the Mount Point Selection panel, select the mount points that you want to monitor and then click Next.

-If you do not want to monitor any mount points, click Next without selecting any mount points.

-10 On the Define Start-Stop Order panel, specify the order in which you want the configured services, processes, and mount points to be started or stopped and then click Next to proceed with the configuration.
+- 7 On the Mount Point Selection panel, select the mount points that you want to monitor and then click Next. - If you do not want to monitor any mount points, click Next without selecting any mount points. - On the Define Start-Stop Order panel, specify the order in which you want the 8 selected services, processes, and mount points to be started or stopped.